Six Sigma Financial Savings

 The goal is to get paid for an order a close to the time as you have to spend money to make that product or service.
 In some cases, you may be able to get prepaid.

-The quicker a payment is received, the lower the cost of borrowing for the company and gives the company an opportunity to invest or otherwise apply that money.
+The quicker payments are received, the lower the cost of borrowing for the company and gives the company an opportunity to invest or otherwise apply that money.
 This can lead to further hard and/or soft savings.

 Some examples of savings are shown below but each company likely has it's own definitions, policies, and procedures for handing financial reporting.